CSCfi/allas-cli-utils/help/lo-put.md

 --override                  Allow overwriting existing objects.

 --input-list <list_file>    Give a file that lists the files or directories
-                            to be uploaded to Allas.
-Each item will be stored as one object.
+                            to be uploaded to LUMI-O. Each item will be stored as one object.

--a, --asis                  Copy the given file or content of a directory to Allas
+-a, --asis                  Copy the given file or content of a directory to LUMI-O
-                            without compression and packing so that each file in the directory will be copied to Allas as an individual object.
+                            without compression and packing so that each file in the directory will be copied to LUMI-O as an individual object.
                             The object name contains the relative path of the file to be copied.